Christian Walker Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.43 team ERA ranks 21st across all MLB pitching staffs.
+- The Tigers' 4.51 team ERA ranks 21st among all league pitching staffs.

-- The Tigers rank 18th in baseball in home runs surrendered (72 total, 1.2 per game).
+- Tigers pitchers combine to allow 74 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Lorenzen makes the start for the Tigers, his 10th of the season.
-He is 2-2 with a 3.21 ERA and 41 strikeouts in 53 1/3 innings pitched.

-- In his last time out on Saturday against the Chicago White Sox, the righty threw seven innings, allowing one earned run while surrendering two hits.
+- The lefty's last time out was on Sunday against the Chicago White Sox, when he went five innings, surrendering one earned run while allowing three hits.

-- In nine games this season, the 31-year-old has an ERA of 3.21, with 6.9 strikeouts per nine innings.
-Opponents are batting .211 against him.
+- In 11 games this season, the 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.